 Aid-in-construction assets.
-As of June 30, 2023 and December 31, 2022, the Company had aid-in-construction assets totaling \$5.9 million and \$6.1 million, respectively, included in other noncurrent assets.
-The Company is receiving and will continue to receive payments based on gross system throughput, including any third-party natural gas that is potentially tied into the system in the future.
+As of September 30, 2023 and December 31, 2022, the Company had aid-in-construction assets totaling \$5.6 million and \$6.1 million, respectively, included in other noncurrent assets.
+The Company is receiving and will continue to receive payments based on gross system throughput, including any third-party natural gas that is potentially tied into the Flat Top gathering system in the future.
 The contract calls for future aid-in-construction fundings if expansions of the system are necessary as determined in the sole discretion of the Company.